 In partnership with MADE Transitional Services, we’re holding restorative circles with formerly incarcerated men using masks and social distancing. and have just begun online circles with women in re-entry, in partnership with Hour Children.
 We will also be doing restorative work with women in Taconic and Bedford Hills Correctional Facilities and we continue to work with women and children whose lives have been impacted by incarceration in our Thursday Night Support Group.
 Your donations allow us to support participants in rebuilding their lives.

 As an organization with a commitment to and long history of work aimed at ending racism and all forms of bias, we’ve been inspired by the powerful, expanding racial justice movement and the shift in the national conversation.
 We continue to challenge ourselves to reflect, learn, and grow.
 We are updating and developing curriculum and looking for new ways to contribute our knowledge and tools to the project of transforming our country into a more just one.
-Our monthly international restorative circles, initiated after the peace education conference in New Delhi we attended last year, have focused on ending racism.
+Our monthly international restorative circles, initiated after the peace education conference in New Delhi we attended last year, have focused on ending institutionalized white supremacy and racism.
 We’re also collaborating with mediation and conflict resolution practitioners to encourage more anti-racist work in the field at large.

 For the Board and Staff of CRC,